-Developmental psychology is a field that studies how people grow and change over the course of life?
-This is one of many questions that developmental psychology seeks to answer.
+Developmental psychology is a field that studies how people grow and change throughout the course of their lifespan.
 Development is about much more than simply the physical changes that take place over the course of a lifetime.
 It also involves the cognitive, social, and emotional changes that take place at different ages.